-- Cut and scrape old caulk with sharp tools - Be Careful!
+- Remove old caulk with sharp tools and heat

-- Isopropyl alcohol softens non-silicone caulks Be Careful, it's flammable
+- Isopropyl alcohol softens non-silicone caulks - Flammable

 - CLICK HERE to Get Tim's FREE & FUNNY Newsletter!